ffraile/operations-research-notebooks/docs/source/Introduction/index.rst

 Formally, making a decision is the process of selecting the best alternative between a set of alternative options.
 Depending on the problem, there can be a finite set or an infinite set of alternative options.
 The connection between Operations Research and management is clear: Managers make decisions and in extension, decision making is strongly connected to management.
 From this perspective, Operations Research gathers a set of tools that identify the best (optimal) alternative in a systematic way, based on a set of assumptions that allows us to model the decision making process using the mathematical language.

-In a nutshell, the objective of OR is to find optimal solutions to **management problems** in the domain of **supply chain operations**, using **mathematical methods** and implement these methods using **computer science** (algorithms), as illustrated in the figure below.
+In a nutshell, the objective of OR is to find optimal solutions to **management problems**, optimizing the performance of **complex systems**.
+In practice, the optimization is achieved using **mathematical methods** and these methods are implemented using computers and **computer science**.
+Although operations research can be applied to different domains, this book is focused on **supply chain management**.
+As illustrated in the figure below, in this book, supply chain management, applied mathematics, and computer science overlap and interact in a number of ways.

 .. image:: img/OR_in_a_nutshell.png
     :width: 350px
-    :alt: OR in a nutshell: A combination of data science, computer science and supply chain management
+    :alt: OR in a nutshell: A combination of applied mathematics, computer science and supply chain management

+Supply chain management is the process of coordinating the flow of goods, services, and information from suppliers, through production and distribution, to customers.
+It involves managing the relationships between different parties in the supply chain, as well as coordinating the activities and resources needed to move goods and services from one place to another.
+Some of the key activities involved in supply chain management include sourcing raw materials and components, manufacturing and assembling products, warehousing and storing finished goods, and transportation and distribution.
+The goal of supply chain management is to ensure that goods and services are produced and delivered efficiently and effectively, while minimizing costs and risks.
+Operations research and computer science can both play important roles in the design and optimization of supply chain systems.

+Supply chain models provide a framework for understanding and analyzing the various components and processes involved in the supply chain, and operations research techniques (a branch of applied mathematics) can be used to design and analyze algorithms for optimizing the performance of these systems.
+Once the algorithms have been designed and tested, computer science can be used to implement the solution, either by building a custom software application or by using a pre-existing tool or platform.

-To provide a clear framework for the book, the scope of the problems that will be addressed relate to specific **management levels**, and **business processes**.
+The next section describes the management framework used in the book, consisted of **management levels**, and **business processes** modelling supply chain management.

-Management Framework
+Management Framework: Supply chain models
 ^^^^^^^^^^^^^^^^^^^^^
 Business processes
 ^^^^^^^^^^^^^^^^^^